What is a Facial Massage?

 2. Take your hands down the sides of your neck with a little more pressure to push that drainage down.
 It may be easier to use your hands on opposite sides for this move.

-Do this about 5-8 times for each side.
+Do this about 5-8 times on each side.

 Repeat the move 5-8 times.